-Although Testdroid Cloud is our most visible service, our company has been building in-house test labs of different configurations since 2010.
-The size of these labs varies from 20 devices to several hundred devices and while setting up and even operating some of these we have learned a thing or two on how to build operate and maintain an enterprise grade test lab.
+Although Bitbar Testing is our most visible service, our company has been building in-house test labs of different configurations since 2010.
+The size of these labs varies from 20 devices to several hundred devices and while setting up and even operating some of these we have learned a thing or two on how to build operate and maintain an enterprise-grade test lab.

 In this blog series, we are letting you into the secrets of how to build large scale device labs meaning more than hundreds of devices at the end of the spectrum.
 As nearly all of the tips apply to smaller setups as well, the focus will be on professional, robust and scalable setups.
 We have also combined this series into a free ebook for your convenience.
 Download it today.